Understanding the Recent Fluctuations of BlackBerry Limited's (BB) Stock

-In the past week, BB stock has gone down by -4.78%, with a monthly decline of -2.88% and a quarterly plunge of -7.94%.
-The volatility ratio for the week is 3.28%, and the volatility levels for the last 30 days are 3.90% for BlackBerry Limited The simple moving average for the last 20 days is -10.47% for BB stock, with a simple moving average of -17.70% for the last 200 days.
+In the past week, BB stock has gone up by 19.95%, with a monthly gain of 3.76% and a quarterly surge of 5.16%.
+The volatility ratio for the week is 5.48%, and the volatility levels for the last 30 days are 3.42% for BlackBerry Limited The simple moving average for the last 20 days is 9.84% for BB stock, with a simple moving average of 0.01% for the last 200 days.

 Is It Worth Investing in BlackBerry Limited (NYSE: BB) Right Now?